 Chinese Fountain Pens Explained

-These Chinese fountain pens are very affordable, but they don’t have websites with clear explanations, and often don’t come from vendors we know and trust… though we are starting to get to know them.
+Most Chinese fountain pens are very affordable, but they don’t have websites with clear explanations, and often don’t come from vendors we know and trust, though we are starting to get to know them.

 Most of the pens have very slow shipping times (sometimes 2-4 weeks to the US), so even remembering what you bought can be an issue.
 It was with those challenges in mind that we set up this top Chinese fountain pens video review.

 Note: The video was shot in 2019, but the below information is up to date.

 Featured in the top Chinese pens round-up video:

 - Caliarts Ego – Piston-filler that looks like a Twsbi 580.
 Nice writer and a reasonable starting point for people who are new to Chinese pens.
 The latest version of this pen is sold as the Caliarts Ego II.

 - Jinhao 992 – Basically the Monteverde Monza, inspired by the Sailor 1911